pablorodn/test_shiny/README.md

 <h3><b> Plumber API </b></h3>

-<h5> The app request data to the database using an API, this api uses a docker container allowed also in a ec2 ubuntu server from free aws schema, the recipe to buid this docker its on the dockerfile (see dockerfile in repo), the api uses the package RMySQL to establish a connection by a pool and request the data with a query, this api was tested with postman </h5>
+<h5> The app request data to the database using an API, this api uses a docker container allowed also in a ec2 ubuntu server, the recipe to buid this docker its on the dockerfile (see dockerfile in repo), the api uses the package RMySQL to establish a connection by a pool and request the data with a query, this api was tested with postman </h5>

 <h4><b> Docker Container </b></h4>
 <h5> Container image and specifications</5>